Glossary of Terms

 Deferral - Course

 It is only possible to defer your course during the first two weeks from the start date.
-This then stops your engagement with the course for this academic year and returns you to being the status of an applicant for the next intake.
+This process suspends your engagement with the course for this academic year and returns you to being the status of an applicant for the next intake.

 Diploma Supplement

-A document which can be requested on completion of your course providing information on your course, which allows your qualification and course content to be compared across international boundaries.
+A document which can be requested on completion of your course, providing information which allows your qualification and course content to be compared across international boundaries.
 View our Certificates and Transcripts page for information on the portability and content of diploma supplements.

 Direct Entry

-This is where you join an existing cohort of students at higher level or year of study and using credit through APL to allow you to do this in place of modules you would normally have to study on the course itself.
+Joining an existing cohort of students at higher level or year of study.
+Using credit through APL allows this in place of completing modules ordinarily studied on the course itself.
 Any APL claim would have to be formally recognised and approved during the admissions process.

 EC Outcomes